-Key reasons why the NCD and Mental Health Catalytic Fund is being established include:
+Key reasons why the Health4Life Fund is being established include:

 - The systems' recognized know-how and deep bench of expertise and experience in tackling issues at the nexus of health and development. - The opportunity for countries to harness WHO and the full range of UNDS agencies to support them drive forward multisectoral action on NCDs and mental health.
-At the moment demand for assistance from the UNDS far outstrips supply and the NCD and Mental Health Catalytic Fund will assist with increasing the supply of technical assistance and political support from UN agencies. - The experience and expertise in WHO and the broader UNDS in building and sustaining partnerships.
-Driving forward action on NCDs and mental health at the country level but also at regional and global level requires a coalition of partners beyond government and the UN and the UN can broker these partnerships for countries to benefit from the experience of a range of partners, in particular to encourage south to south learning. - The structure of the UNDS with its global, regional and country offices provides a powerful network for supporting countries, but also activities at regional and global level that are required to drive forward country action.
-Such an approach offers true global coordination and the ability to maximize linkages with other global initiatives. - The UN Multi-Partner Trust Fund Office has demonstrated success in the management of a variety of pooled fund mechanisms and now manages over 100 trust funds.
-A recent evaluation and management response demonstrate the Multi-Partner Trust Fund (MPTF) Office as a learning organization. - Opportunities to leverage greater financing from the World Bank and regional development bank loans and partnerships and mobilize resources for the NCD and Mental Health Catalytic Fund from http://mptf.undp.org/document/download/21986
+At the moment demand for assistance from the UNDS far outstrips supply and the Health4Life Fund will assist with increasing the supply of technical assistance and political support from UN agencies. - The experience and expertise in WHO and the broader UNDS in building and sustaining partnerships.
+Driving forward action on NCDs and mental health at the country level - but also at regional and global level requires a coalition of partners beyond government and the UN - and the UN can broker these partnerships for countries to benefit from the experience of a range of partners, in particular to encourage south to south learning. - The structure of the UNDS with its global, regional and country offices provides a powerful network for supporting countries, but also activities at regional and global level that are required to drive forward country action.47 Such an approach offers true global coordination and the ability to maximize linkages with other global initiatives. - The UN Multi-Partner Trust Fund Office has demonstrated success in the management of a variety of pooled fund mechanisms and now manages over 100 trust funds.
+48 A recent evaluation and management response demonstrate the Multi-Partner Trust Fund (MPTF) Office as a learning organization.49 - Opportunities to leverage greater financing from the World Bank and regional development bank loans and partnerships and mobilize resources for the Health4Life Fund from the various networks of the individual UNDS agencies.50